 Imagine uncorking that expensive bottle of wine you have been saving to enjoy with your spouse on your tenth wedding anniversary.
 You pour it into two sparkling glasses, toast to your love, and then drink.
 To your disappointment, the specialty wine tastes no different than a five dollar bottle purchased in the grocery store.
-Could your allergies be the reason your taste buds are in revolt?
+Are allergies and your sense of taste connected?
+Could your allergies actually be the reason your taste buds are in revolt?

 We're all aware of the intimate relationship between our sense of smell and our ability to taste, so it shouldn't come as any surprise that when our sense of smell is compromised, our sense of taste is as well.
 Here are a few of the ways in which allergies affect both our olfactory and gustatory senses: